OTL: Episode #450- Developing Chicago’s riverfronts, A new NW Side linear park, The Secret History of Chicago Music: Redwood Landing

 TO HEAR THE SHOW, PRESS THE “PLAY” BUTTON AT THE BOTTOM OF THIS POST…

-(broadcasting on the “court is now in session” radio station WGN-AM 720)
+(broadcasting on the “banks of the Michigan Ditch” radio station WGN-AM 720)

 The Secret History of Chicago Music–

-Local music historian and artist Plastic Crimewave (aka: Steve Krakow) profiles 20th century Blues musician Jazz Gillum in this week’s Chicago Reader.
-He gives us the lowdown on his musical contribution to Chicago.
+Local music historian and artist Plastic Crimewave (aka: Steve Krakow) profiles Chicago folk-funk band, Redwood Landing, in this week’s Chicago Reader.
+He gives us the lowdown on their musical contribution to the region.